simp/pupmod-simp-freeradius/README.md

 #### Add local radius users and trigger.

-Note: You do not need to add any local users to get LDAP to work.
+Note: You do not need to add any local users or set up SNMP triggers to get LDAP to work.

 Users can be created by setting a source file containing the required users as follows: